stadiamaps/stadiamaps-api-py/DEVELOPING.md

 The current release of the generator's `python` generator does not generate entirely valid code.
 Specifically the `conlist`s are constructed with incorrect length arguments.

+The auto-generated code does not pass flake8, so we have disabled the checks.